Since 2007 we've been marking the anniversary of the publication of Beeton's Christmas Annual-1887.

 There's one little problem, I don't know the date the darn thing rolled off the presses.
 It wouldn't really matter much except for the fact that the Annual contained the first appearance Sherlock Holmes.

-It appears that the Annual was printed in November but we don't have the date and we've run the 'anniversary' as late as December 15.
+It seems that the Annual was printed in November but we don't have the date and we've run the 'anniversary' as late as

 Here's that 2007 post with a couple additions:

 Another Anniversary Already?
 And How Much is it Going to Cost?

 Here's the most expensive magazine in the world:

 Sotheby's held the sale in New York City on 21 June 2007.

 "The owner, a lady, put up two Sherlockian lots for sale."

 Lot 105, Beeton's Christmas Annual for 1887, set a new auction record for that magazine and sold for $156,000.
 The hammer price was $130,000 and the 20% buyer's premium brought the total to $156,000.
 That beat the previous record of $153,600 set in an auction at Sotheby's in December 2004.
 The 2004 record was said to make Beeton's the most expensive magazine in the world, and this new sale reinforces that position.